Brian-C69/HireMe/api.md

 | result.payload.user_id | integer | optional | Identifier of the suspended account. | 35 |
 | result.payload.until | string | optional | Suspension expiry timestamp when provided. | 2024-06-30T23:59:59+00:00 |

----

-## 6. Local Testing Notes

-1. Install dependencies: `composer install`
-2. Run the Laravel built-in server: `php -S 0.0.0.0:8000 -t public`
-3. Exercise endpoints with cURL or Postman using the URLs above and JSON payloads.

-All services return JSON responses and rely on guardian assertions defined in `AbstractModuleService` to enforce permissions.